Study Plans

 Art Teacher on the Net: http://www.artmuseums.com/

-Artsonia is a free Website that encourages young artists by displaying their work online.
-The art is sorted by project, school and country at the site: www.artsonia.com, which also features a "School of the Week" section.
-Teachers who register for the site also will receive a press release for their local news papers to highlight participation in the Internet project.
-Students whose work is on display receive ID cards featuring their own published art.
+Artsonia: www.artsonia.com/ is a free website that encourages young artists by displaying their work online.
+The art is sorted by project, school and country, which also features an "Artist of the Week" section.

 Bar Code Art: http://www.barcodeart.com/art/art.html